 Adjusting to change is central to what makes human minds so special.
 Why is change stressful and yet why is it often good for us?
 How do our minds adjust to the changing events of our lives, and how do they resist change when it is unwelcome, overwhelming, or too fast?
 What are some of the core mental models and assumptions by which people live their lives?
 What helps people adjust to change?

 By taking a species perspective we can think about our human culture from a fresh perspective.
 Vestiges of our evolutionary past can be seen in the complex social world around us and the way we collectively behave.
 How is the mind influenced by other people and the social world we have created for ourselves?
 How do our minds manage the complexity of the modern world?
 In what ways does the mind simplify the world?
 What is psychological maturity?
 Why are humans so gullible superstitious?
 Why do we have so many religions?
 Why have women had so few opportunities compared with men?
 How do people develop their gender identity?
 How might human progress be thought about?

-What is the difference between psychiatric treatments and psychological therapy?
+What is the difference between medical treatments and psychological therapy?
 What have been the main conflicts within psychological therapy?
 Why do psychological therapies have broadly similar outcomes?
-How useful are the neurosciences to understanding what occurs in psychological therapy?
+How useful are the neurosciences in understanding what occurs in psychological therapy?
 What is emotional distress and what are some of the underlying factors?
 Why is simply telling one’s story so important?
 How does relationship therapy work?
-What is like to be a therapist and provide therapy?
+What is it like to be a therapist helping people make sense of their lives?

 What conclusions can we draw about where our minds sit within Nature, and what can this tell us about our short lives?
 How do we reconcile our unbridled creativity and ingenuity as a species, with the inequalities and injustices that we maintain and continue to tolerate?
 Where do minds sit within Nature and what does Nature provide for us all when we allow her to?
 Is there a soul?
 Do people have spirits?
 What happens when we die?